 You’re definitely going to love the process of building this house, especially the interior area which screams decency throughout.
 The base area that you have to lay out first is 9 by 5 blocks in length and width respectively.

 In addition, it’s advised to use Oak Plants for the floor so the design turns out just as expected by the end of your build.
 Once you’ve laid out the foundation, the next step is to position 8 blocks on every corner.
 This sets you up to connect the blocks above and form the roof of the house.
-Carry on with the interior subsequently and mix it up with a variety of blocks for the best results.

 The best easy Minecraft ideas are those that can manifest within two or three days of playing the game.
 We’re pleased to tell you that the Cobblestone Minecraft House is a solid proponent of that and is the perfect way to get started with house building in the game.